-- Expect significant trailwork on all State of Maine (Bradbury and Pineland) segments during summer 2017, thanks to full crews with the Maine Conservation Corps.
+- Significant trailwork on all State of Maine (Bradbury and Pineland) segments during summer 2017, thanks to full crews with the Maine Conservation Corps.

-- Expect major snowmobile (mountain-bike and hiker-friendly) bridge work and resulting temporary closures in Pownal on the powerline, summer 2017.
+- Major snowmobile (mountain-bike and hiker-friendly) bridge work in Pownal completed on the powerline, just north of Elmwood Road, summer 2017.